Manu National Park Amazon Rainforest

 Matt Stirn

 Matt is a photographer, writer, and archaeologist based between Boston and Jackson Hole, Wyoming.
 He holds a graduate degree in Environmental Archaeology and focuses on stories related to culture, history, and conservation.
 Matt is a Contributing Editor for Archaeology Magazine, a National Fellow at The Explorer’s Club and has written and photographed over three dozen feature stories for publications including Smithsonian Magazine, National Geographic, The New York Times, BBC Global News, and GEO.
-Matt’s work at Summit is diverse and ranges from assisting at our core workshops to planning and running many of our international and destination workshops.

 Workshop Information & Itinerary